Comment on page

 We achieve the above through our automatic inactivity stopper as described below.

 For certain applications such as RStudio, long-running computations are best done using specific features off the app (e.g. RStudio jobs).
-Please take a look at our recommendations.
+Please take a look at the application-specific notes as well.

 In order to efficiently allocate resources, Nuvolos automatically stops inactive applications.
 Research and Education spaces are handled differently.